 Before moving into The House on High Street, I only had a townhouse or condo to decorate.
-It can get expensive decorating for any holiday, even in a small space.
-But, with a little extra time creating a decor plan and comparing prices on-line, before making any purchases, it can be done.
+It can be expensive decorating even a small space.
+So, now having a larger space, things can get out of hand!
 In this post, I’m going to show you How to decorate for Fall ~under $100!

 I should probably preface this post by admitting that I am not a fan of Halloween.
 (I know.
 Boo!
 No pun, intended.)
 I don’t even like Halloween decorations.
 That being said, decorating for Fall, in my home is probably more economical than one who decorates for Halloween and Thanksgiving.
 (For obvious reasons.)
 I also feel that general fall decor (pumpkins, fall foliage, etc.) is more homey, traditional, and classy.

 If you’re on a tight budget, there are still ways you can decorate for Fall without spending a dime!
 I know it’s late for this year, but have you ever considered planting pumpkin seeds?
 It’s actually very easy to do, and if you plant them at the right time you can have FREE pumpkins, right out of your garden.